-In the images, she is generally depicted as a beautiful and graceful goddess clad in spotless white apparel and seated on a white Nelumbo nucifera lotus seat, which symbolizes light, knowledge and truth).
+In the images, she is generally depicted as a beautiful and graceful goddess clad in spotless white apparel and seated on a white Nelumbo nucifera lotus seat, which symbolizes light, knowledge, and truth).
 She holds in her four hands a mala and Pustak, Pasa (noose),

-Ailkusa (goad), Padma (lotus), Trisula (trident), Sailkha (conch), Cakra (discus) and so on.
-She is generally represented in the background of rivers, streams or water.
+Ailkusa (goad), Padma (lotus), Trisula (trident), Sailkha (conch), Cakra (discus), and so on.
+She is generally represented in the background of rivers, streams, or water.
 It shows her relation and association with the river.

 50 Hindu Goddess Saraswati Mata Images & HD Wallpapers To Download Free

 Though no separate carrier vehicle is mentioned, swan, the vehicle of Brahma, her spouse, is usually associated with her also.
-In some widely accepted and studied mythological literature and in pictures, a beautiful peacock is also exposed as her carrier vehicle.
+In some widely accepted and studied mythological literature and pictures, a beautiful peacock is also exposed as her carrier vehicle.

 Places like schools as well as libraries where knowledge is provided and books are stored are her main temples; materials like copy, books, pens, all gears of the artist as well as musical instruments are the items used in puja to the enlightening goddess of wisdom.

-In the beginning there was chaos.
+In the beginning, there was chaos.
 Everything existed in a formless, fluid state.
 “How do I bring order to this disorder?” wondered Brahma, the creator.
 “With Knowledge”, said Devi.
 Heralded by a peacock, sacred books in one hand and a veena in the other dressed in white Devi emerged from Brahma’s mouth riding a swan as the goddess Saraswati.

 “Knowledge supports human beings to find potentials where once he or she saw difficulties.”
 Said the goddess.
-Underneath her guidance, God Brahma developed the ability to think, communicate, sense and comprehend.
+Underneath her guidance, God Brahma developed the ability to think, communicate, sense, and comprehend.
 Brahma found the melody of mantras.
-In his joy, he named it as Saraswati, Vagdevi, goddess of speech and sound.
+In his joy, he named it Saraswati, Vagdevi, goddess of speech and sound.

-The melody of mantras filled the whole universe with the positive and vital energy.
+The melody of mantras filled the whole universe with positive and vital energy.
 Things began to take shape and the cosmos acquired a structure: the sky dotted with stars rose to form the heavens; the sea sank into the abyss below, the earth stood in between.

 Gods became the lords of the celestial spheres.
 The demons governed the regions, humans marched on the earth.
 The sun rose and set, the moon waxed and waned, the tide flowed and ebbed.

-Periods changed, seeds sprouted, plants blossomed, animals wandered as well as started to reproduce as it provided chance to the rhythm of life.
+Periods changed, seeds sprouted, plants blossomed, animals wandered as well as started to reproduce as it provided a chance to the rhythm of life.